flozz/rivalcfg/doc/contributing.rst

 Rivalcfg does not work?
 Please `open an issue
 <https://github.com/flozz/rivalcfg/issues>`_ on Github with as much information
+as possible.

-as possible:
+When possible:

-* How you installed Rivalcfg,
+* Run the ``rivalcfg --print-debug`` command and include its output to your report (note that you may need to run this command as root to get all information).

+If this command cannot be run, include at least the following information:

 * What is your operating system / Linux distribution (and its version),
 * Which SteelSeries mouse you have trouble with,
+* How you installed Rivalcfg.

-* All the error messages outputted by Rivalcfg,
+And always provide all error messages outputted by Rivalcfg.
-* ...

 Pull Requests